Rakesh8050/Insilico-vaccine-for-Group-A-Streptococcus-GAS-Infection-/README.md

-# Heading 1 🧬 Multi-Epitope Vaccine Design Against Group A Streptococcus (GAS)
+# 🧬 Multi-Epitope Vaccine Design Against Group A Streptococcus (GAS)

 The research paper is live at https://rakesh-kumar-a.github.io/Insilico-design-of-GAS-Vaccine/